How to Get Laundry Detergent Stains Out of Clothes: 7 Easy Fixes That Work

 Most do not know that these machines need to be cleaned as well.
 Over the years, build-up of soap and other materials happens inside the drum, which leaves a stain on your clothes.

 Do that by running empty on high temp and pour one cup of vinegar inside the drum every so often, say once a month.
+When you drain this cleaning cycle out of the machine, the acidic solution also pulls double-duty as a form of Natural drain cleaning for your utility closet’s pipes, scouring away lint sludge before it can cause a backing-up crisis.

 Tip: Use a deep clean cycle like every couple of months with washing soda to take out the excess of your machine.